 Instrumental Swallow Study Options?

-Another type of instrumental swallow evaluation is the FEES procedure, which has revolutionized the field of dysphagia diagnostics and management, and is now being used more often than videofluoroscopic studies in many states across the nation.
+The FEES (Fiberoptic Endoscopic Evaluation of Swallowing) procedure has revolutionized the field of dysphagia diagnostics and management, and is now being used more often than videofluoroscopic studies in many states across the nation because of many benefits listed below.

 How does MOBILE FEES differ from a MBSS (videoswallow) at the hospital?